 If you want your employer branding to be successful, a clear employee value proposition should be at the core.

-An employer value proposition (EVP) is basically the value that your employees gain from working at your organization.
+An employer value proposition (EVP) is basically the value that your employees gain from working at your organisation.
 This can include rewards and benefits like work-life balance or professional development.
-A well-thought-through EVP can help your organization drive engagement, highlight HR priorities and attract top talent.
+A well-thought-through EVP can help your organisation drive engagement, highlight HR priorities and attract top talent.

-In this blog post, we give you 4 key steps to develop your organization’s employee value proposition.
+In this blog post, we give you 4 key steps to develop your organisation's employee value proposition.

 1. Dig and listen

 Before you start building your EVP, dig a little at what your company offers employees today.
 You need to go below the surface of just a pay-check.
 A lot of employers take a very narrow view of compensations, looking only at a number on the pay-check.
 Make sure you define every aspect of the reward system and take a look at the total rewards perspective.

 It’s not only important to look at what you have, but listening to your employees and finding out what matters.

 - Why do employees like working for you?
 Why did they join and why did they stay?

 - Why do employees leave?